Saturday September 25, 12021 HE

 But as a child, I always felt removed from the histories of the war.
 I vaguely recall conversations of who had family that fought in the war from pop-culture media and possibly even classroom discussions.
 I didn’t feel like I had that history.
 I only met my paternal grandparents when I was under the age of two, so, as a child, I didn’t have any of that experience.
 There was never a time where I sat on my grandpa’s, Vava’s, lap and listened to hi(s)-stories.
 Or my grandma’s, Moemoe’s, lap.
 In adolescence, I did become aware that my grandfather had been in a prisoner of war camp.
 Surprisingly, I didn’t clue into the likelihood of this scenario from a histo-geographical account, given my Belgium ancestry.
 I guess I was a bit ignorant of the histories of the wars.

 It was only in adulthood that I was shocked by my father’s account of how he was born during the war, in 1942, in a makeshift bunker in Belgium.
 In his words, it was a “ditch”, and it was covered with bundles of sticks.
 I am sure the story was told to me at a younger age, but I am ashamed to admit that it only fell upon receptive ears in my thirties.
 I guess with parenthood there was a perspective shift in me to where the past became so much more pertinent.
 On reflection, it seems like such a selfish motivation, that now my parents’ stories are so much more meaningful so that I can pass them on to my own children.
 Perhaps the less ego-bruising interpretation would be that I am doing it altruistically to give my children their own histories.
 In any case, after hearing my father’s account, it left me with a thought that I have had many times over the years.
-If you assume that you could only be born unto one or both of your parents in order to come into existence, then I am fortunate that the war wasn’t the end of the beginning of my lifeline.
-But taking that notion further, you reading this now, are also the product of a chain of events that needed to go correctly just for you to be alive and reading this now.
+If you assume that you could only be born unto one or both of your parents in order to come into existence, then I am fortunate that the war wasn’t the end of the beginning of my lifeline (or perhaps the beginning of the end?).
+The curious case of the counterfactual.
+Taking that notion further, you reading this now, are also the product of a chain of events that needed to go correctly just for you to be alive and reading this now.
 To the dawn of Homo sapiens likely over 200,000 years ago and back to the origins of life on Earth at least 3.5 billion years ago, to the origin of the solar system, 4.5 billion years ago, and the start of the universe, as far as we can tell, 14 billion years ago.
 To borrow from scientist Carl Sagan, we are all made up of star stuff.

 And while we are on the topic of the CBC, this was a great episode on Ideas in which the Award-winning historian Margaret MacMillan delivers a lecture entitled War and the Modern World.
 Absolutely worth a listen.